The global non-linear stability of the Kerr-de Sitter family of black holes: b-geometry and b-analysis

 The \emph{b-conormal bundle} $\Nb^*Y$ of a boundary submanifold $Y\subset X$ of $M$ is the subbundle of $\Tb^*_Y M$ whose fiber over $p\in Y$ is the annihilator of vector fields on $M$ tangent to $Y$ and $X$.
 In local coordinates $(\tau,x',x'')$, where $Y$ is defined by $x'=0$ in $X$, these vector fields are smooth linear combinations of $\tau\pa_\tau$, $\pa_{x''_j}$, $x'_i\pa_{x'_j}$, $\tau\pa_{x'_k}$, whose span in $\Tb_p M$ is that of $\tau\pa_\tau$ and $\pa_{x''_j}$, and thus the fiber of the b-conormal bundle is spanned by the $dx'_j$, i.e.\ has the same dimension as the codimension of $Y$ in $X$ (and {\em not} that in $M$, corresponding to $\frac{d\tau}{\tau}$ not annihilating $\tau\pa_\tau$).

 We define the \emph{b-cosphere bundle} $\Sb^*M$ to be the quotient of $\Tb^*M\setminus o$ by the $\R^+$-action; here $o$ is the zero section.
 Likewise, we define the spherical b-conormal bundle of a boundary submanifold $Y\subset X$ as the quotient of $\Nb^*Y\setminus o$ by the $\R^+$-action; it is a submanifold of $\Sb^*M$.
-A better way to view $\Sb^*M$ is as the boundary at fiber infinity of the fiber-radial compactification $\rcTbdual M$ of $\Tb^*M$, where the fibers are replaced by their radial compactification, see \cite[\S2]{VasyMicroKerrdS}.
-The b-cosphere bundle $\Sb^*M\subset\rcTbdual M$ still contains the boundary of the compactification of the `old' boundary $\rcTbdual[X]M$, see Figure~\ref{FigBTbM}.
+A better way to view $\Sb^*M$ is as the boundary at fiber infinity of the fiber-radial compactification $\ol{\Tb^*}M$ of $\Tb^*M$, where the fibers $\Tb^*_p M$ are replaced by their radial compactification